 Macronutrients: What They Are & How To Track Them

-Macronutrients are a key component in your overall diet.
-Whether you’re already a conscious eater, or you are learning how to eat healthy, understanding macronutrients can help you understand how food functions in the body, and which foods will make you feel your best.
+Macronutrients are a key component of your overall diet.
+Whether you’re already a conscious eater, or you’re learning how to eat healthy, understanding macronutrients can help you recognise how food functions in the body, and which foods will make you feel your best.

 Find out what macronutrients are, why you need them, and how you can use them to fuel your body in the right ways.

 Macronutrients — or “macros” — are the nutrients your body needs on a daily basis to function properly.
 They can be broken down into three main types: proteins, carbohydrates, and fats.
 Whilst they are all vital in providing your body with energy, they each play a different role.

 All three macronutrients play an important role in your diet and contribute to the functions of your body in different ways:

 Carbohydrates: Carbohydrates are the primary source of energy in your body, namely helping with brain and muscle function.

 Fats: Fats add flavour and texture to the food you eat, whilst also supporting your body in absorbing nutrients, providing the building blocks for important hormones, and acting as an almost inexhaustible source of energy.

 Protein: Proteins are made up of amino acids, and play a vital role in repairing and building bodily tissues, including skin, muscles and bones.
 They also provide a secondary source of energy when there is an absence of carbohydrates and fats.

 Macronutrients vs micronutrients